-In France, the market was good for civil engineering and non-residential construction while power activity was good for fear of power cuts from industrial customers during winter months.
-In the Nordics, the market stayed positive but slowed down, while project driven activity is maintained but new residential construction markets face a decrease.
-At last, in the Rest of the World division, Southern European markets, Brazil and Middle East continued to be dynamic.
+For the first six months of the year, the market was good in France for renovation, civil engineering and non-residential construction.
+In the Nordics, the market continued to slow down in Sweden and Finland because of a severe decrease in new residential construction.
+At last, in the Rest of the World division, Southern European markets, Brazil and Middle East were dynamic.

-Inflation continued to be strong in all markets and the Group continued to implement price increase for its services and to monitor its costs.
+Inflation continued to be significant in all markets and the Group has implemented price increase accordingly.